Gopinath0903/19CS301Module-9/README.md

 print(A)
 print(B)
 print(C)

 ```
 ### Output:
 ![image](https://github.com/user-attachments/assets/b1125b13-d26e-4404-acce-7dd2c1d2011c)

-### Result: Thus, the given program is implemented and executed successfully .
+### Result:
+Thus the Python Program to subtract two matrices by reading the matrix from the user was executed successfully .

 ### EX: 9.2 LIST COMPREHENSION

+### Aim:
-### Aim: To Write a Python class program to generate all even numbers between 200 and 300 and store in a list using list comprehension.
+To Write a Python class program to generate all even numbers between 200 and 300 and store in a list using list comprehension.

 ### Algorithm:
 STEP 1: Start.